Iki07/Taskenize/README.md

+ > **Important Notes:**
- > **Note on the Frontend:** The frontend is still in an early stage of development and represents a raw version of app vision.
+ > **The frontend** is still in an early stage of development and represents a raw version of app vision.
 It does not fully showcase the intended quality and user experience just yet.
 This area is slated for significant enhancements moving forward.

+ > Additionally, it's important to note that the **email functionality**, essential for operations such as verification and notifications, is not active in the current demo hosted for demonstration purposes.
+While this feature has been meticulously tested with Mailtrap in the development environment, activating it in the live environment is planned only if the project moves towards commercialization.
+This approach ensures that we prioritize the safety and integrity of the project.

 ## My Contribution to App Development
 - Application design (User requirements, process flows, UX low fidelity design...)